Jwslubbock, CC BY-SA 4.0 <https://creativecommons.org/licenses/by-sa/4.0>, via Wikimedia Commons

 I guess the good news is that VR will have a very short life span, for unless the VR geniuses can figure out a way to generate virtual bees that can pollinate real crops and virtual icebergs to replace all that polar ice that’s melted away, we are completely fucked.

 The reviews in this section are divided into two sets.
 The first consists of classic reviews written at least three years after release; the second contains reviews I wrote immediately after release.
 My original concept for the blog was just that—reviews of new releases focusing on independent and undiscovered artists.
 When nothing grabbed me on New Release Tuesday, I filled the schedule with reviews of classic albums from yesteryear.
-After a while, I gave up writing contemporary reviews and decided to focus on the classics.
+After a while, I gave up writing contemporary reviews and focused on the classics.

 21st Century Classic Reviews